Estimator: Consistency

 The consistency defined above may be called weak consistency.
 The sequence is strongly consistent, if it converges almost surely to the true value.

 An estimator that converges to a multiple of a parameter can be made into a consistent estimator by multiplying the estimator by a scale factor, namely the true value divided by the asymptotic value of the estimator.
 This occurs frequently in estimation of scale parameters by measures of statistical dispersion.

+Fisher consistency

+An estimator can be considered Fisher consistent as long as the estimator is the same functional of the empirical distribution function as the true distribution function.
+Following the formula:

+Where $T_n$ and $T_\theta$ are the empirical distribution function and theoretical distribution function, respectively.

+An easy example to see if some estimator is Fisher consistent is to check the consistency of mean and variance.
+For example, to check consistency for the mean $\widehat{\mu} = \bar{X}$ and to check for variance confirm that $\widehat{\sigma}^2 = SSD/n$.